 Get your finances sorted out son

-Crikey’s fiancee Paula and his dad – the tee-shirt distributor and financial manager – are starting to lecture him about focusing more on the revenue side of the business.
-Every time someone signs up for a $30 subscription, we get to pocket only half, once you take out the cost of sending out the crikey tee-shirt, credit cards charges and the GST.
+Crikey’s wife Paula and his dad – the tee-shirt distributor and financial manager – are starting to lecture him about focusing more on the revenue side of the business.
+Every time someone signs up for a $30 subscription, we get to pocket only half, once you take out the cost of sending out the crikey tee-shirt and credit cards charges.

 Help us pay the legal and wedding bills and go to more AGMs

 However, we will have to pay legal and wedding bills and to this end would encourage you to subscribe to keep us going.
 If we got a flurry of new subscriptions, we’ll be able to buy more shares, attend more meeting and provide a better service overall.

 We have run for nine boards so far in Australia’s first taste of true corporate democracy.
 John Howard wants to create popular capitalism so this means some of his big business mates and party donors will face contested board elections for a change.

 We’d love you to be inside the war-room for this process as we plan what to ask the Murdochs, Packers and Lowys of this world.
 This is a privilege that will only go to subscribers who want to read about it on our sister site www.shareowner.com.au or receive early warning emails so sign up now before it goes up from the ridiculous 8.2c a day to the incredibly cheap 15c a day.
 Some suckers such as Crikey are paying $2.20 a day for the Fin Review and often wonder why when The Wall Street Journal only costs US75c.